DigiBP/Team-Lemons/README.md

  ![image](https://github.com/DigiBP/Team-Lemons/assets/127504259/39bbbc7f-266a-434d-bac6-da944e1dfdfa)

  ### Error Handling<br />
 In case that the project cannot be identified, an error handling task is required.
 Without knowing the sub-project-manager and/or the project manager the process could not be moved forward.
-Thus, an Intermediate Event Interrupting is attached to the service task to handle this error.
+Thus, an Intermediate Event Interruption is attached to the service task to handle this error.
 In this case, the backoffice has to contact the initiator to clarify the project details and to correct the form.
 ## Decide on ML Level for Third Approver (DMN)<br />
 In the decision requirements diagram the overview on how to decide on the ML Level for the third approver is shown.
 In a frist step, the amount of the credit as well as the fact whether the credit was budgeted or not are used as input, resulting into the required ML Level of the third approver.
 This output variable is used as an input for the second decision model, where also the ML Level of the initiator is considered.
 Meaning, if the ML Level of the initiator is equal or above the ML Level of the third approver, the third approval can be dispensed.
 As the unique hit rule is applied, each combination will lead to a unique, unambiguous output.